Wilhelm Teudt: Life and career

 Teudt was born on 7 December 1860 in Bergkirchen, Schaumburg-Lippe as the son of a Protestant priest.
 He studied theology and philosophy at the universities of Berlin, Leipzig, Tübingen and Bonn.
 He was ordained in 1885 and was a pastor in Probsthagen and Stadthagen.
 In 1894/95, he succeeded Friedrich Naumann as the head of the Inner mission at Frankfurt.
 In 1907, Teudt co-founded the Keplerbund zur Förderung der Naturerkenntnis (a group fighting the ideas of Charles Darwin) before renouncing his status as a priest in 1909.
-Teudt volunteered for military service and served in World War I from 1915-18.
+Teudt volunteered for military service and served in World War I from 1915 to 1918.